Fury batters Schwarz, eyes Wilder rematch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAS VEGAS, Nevada: Unbeaten British heavyweight Tyson Fury outclassed Germany’s Tom Schwarz to score a victory by second-round technical knockout Saturday.
+LAS VEGAS: Unbeaten British heavyweight Tyson Fury outclassed Germany’s Tom Schwarz to score a victory by second-round technical knockout Saturday.

 Fury, determined to put on a show on his Las Vegas debut, overwhelmed Schwarz with a dazzling display of ringcraft before unloading in the second round at the MGM Grand Garden Arena.